 Pay-As-You-Earn (PAYE) is a method of collecting tax from individuals in gainful employment, in Kenya.
-Gains or Profits includes wages, casual wages, salary, leave pay, sick pay, payment in lieu of leave, fees, commission, bonus, gratuity, or subsistence, travelling, entertainment or other allowance received in respect of employment or services rendered.
+Gains or Profits includes wages, casual wages, salary, leave pay, sick pay, payment in lieu of leave, fees, commission, bonus, gratuity, or subsistence, traveling, entertainment or other allowance received in respect of employment or services rendered.

-If you are an employer, you are required to register for this obligation by initiating amendment in your KRA PIN to add it.
+If you are an employer, you are required to register for this obligation by initiating an amendment in your KRA PIN to add it.
 All employees are also required to apply for a PIN too from KRA to allow the employer to remit these taxes.

-As an employer you are required to deduct PAYE from your employees’ salaries and wages at the prevailing rates and remit the same to KRA on or before the 9th of the following month.
+As an employer, you are required to deduct PAYE from your employees’ salaries and wages at the prevailing rates and remit the same to KRA on or before the 9th of the following month.

 |Monthly income (Kshs)||Tax rate||Cumulative tax per month|

 |1 – 24000||10%||On the first Kshs.
 24,000.00|

 |40,668– 57,334||20%||On the next Kshs.
 16,666.00|